Samaritan's Purse: Controversy

-In 2003, Islamic leaders criticized Samaritan's Purse within the United Kingdom after its president, Franklin Graham, stated that Islam is a "very evil and wicked religion", leading to opposition campaigns by the Islamic leaders.
-Samaritan's Purse responded to accusations of being anti-Islamic by highlighting their long history of non-denominational co-operation and charity work in Baghdad without attempting to preach or proselytize.
+In 2003, Islamic leaders criticized Samaritan's Purse within the United Kingdom after its president, Franklin Graham, called Islam a "very evil and wicked religion", leading to opposition campaigns by the Islamic leaders.
+Samaritan's Purse responded to accusations of being anti-Islamic by highlighting their long history of non-denominational co-operation and charity work in throughout the Muslim world without attempting to preach or proselytize.
+Franklin Graham told the Baptist Press, “As the leader of an international Christian relief organization, my calling is to provide food, clothing, housing, supplies and medical care to hurting people everywhere regardless of faith.
+Samaritan’s Purse has provided more relief and aid to Muslim people than to any other people in the world.”

 The Operation Christmas Child project has been criticized in several countries, most notably in the UK, but also in Ireland, India and Canada.
-In the United States, Ibrahim Hooper of the Council on American-Islamic Relations, has stated that such religion-and-relief groups are "using their position of power to try to persuade people to leave their faith."
-In 2003, The British supermarket chain Co-op and South Wales Fire Service both suspended their support for the project after numerous complaints about its religious connections.
-Samaritan's Purse responded by stating that Christian literature was only handed out where it was deemed appropriate.
+In the United States, Ibrahim Hooper of the Council on American-Islamic Relations has stated that such religion-and-relief groups are "using their position of power to try to persuade people to leave their faith."
+In 2003, the British supermarket chain Co-op and South Wales Fire Service both suspended their support for the project after numerous complaints about its religious connections.
+Samaritan's Purse responded by stating that Christian literature was only handed out where its staff "deemed it appropriate".